Web vs Native App Push Notifications for eCommerce

 On Android, you can just ask for a site visitor's permission when they’re browsing, and once they opt in that’s it, you can fire away with your notifications.

-With iOS, you’ll need an actual progressive web app, and the customer will need to install it on their home screen.
-Only then can you ask them for permission.
+With iOS, you’ll need a progressive web app, and the customer will need to install it on their home screen.

-Few of your customers, realistically, are going to add your site to their home screen then give permission for you to notify them.
+Few of your customers, realistically, are going to add your site to their home screen, then give permission for you to notify them.

 With native apps though, downloading and installing it from the App Store then enabling notifications is a more reasonable expectation that fits with the customer’s existing habits.